 If this sounds like your working arrangement, it is highly likely that you are running a business.
 If you are running a business, you might also need business insurance and must make sure that you have your legals in order.

 When do I need permission from others to run my business?

-Using your home for operating a business often impacts the property or neighbours’ enjoyment of their own properties.
+Using part of your home for operating a business often impacts the property or neighbours’ enjoyment of their own properties.
 It is advisable to check whether you need approval to run your business.
 This approval will depend on the nature of the property from which you intend to work.